appcelerator/cspec-appc-appc.js/README.md

 Each product will define it's own named top-level key such as `hyperloop` for Hyperloop specific configuration or `titanium` for Titanium specific configuration.

+#### Types

+The following are the initial set of pre-defined types:

+- app -- application (such as Titanium)
+- api -- api (such as Arrow)
+- analytics - analytics (such as Insights)

+#### Groups

+The following are the initial set of pre-defined groups:

+- titanium
+- arrow

+The "group" indicates the product family grouping for the project.

 ### Example

 The following is an example of a Hyperloop enabled appc.js: